Here are a few things you can do to reduce the risk of infections spreading, including washing your hands and cutting your nails.

 If you have a cold, how often do you use a tissue and place it back into your pocket again?

 Your hands will then pick up the bacteria and can be spread by touching anything around you.
-This is usually why the common cold does its rounds when you work in an office environment.

 The solution is simple: use it, bin it, replace it.